tonesija/margins-gql-task/README.md

 ![alt text](docs/app_simplified_architecture.png "Title")

-App comes with GraphiQL playground at http://127.0.0.1/graphql, where API documentation can be found and be manually tested.
+App comes with GraphiQL playground at http://127.0.0.1:8000/graphql, where API documentation can be found and be manually tested.
+Authentication is done via JWTs, Use 'Authorization' header for authentication with the access token you get from login or register mutations:
+{
+  "Authorization": "Bearer: <YOUR_JWT_TOKEN>"
+}

 #### Starting the app